-As of the Record Date, directors and executive officers of Lomak and their affiliates were beneficial owners of an aggregate of outstanding shares of Lomak Common Stock and no shares of Lomak Preferred Stock, representing approximately (i) % of the outstanding shares of Lomak Voting Stock entitled to vote at the Lomak Special Meeting, (ii) % of the maximum and % of the minimum votes that could be required to approve the Stock Issuance and (iii) % of the maximum and % of the directors and executive officers of Lomak has advised Lomak that he plans to vote or to direct the vote of all of the outstanding shares of Lomak Common Stock beneficially owned by him in favor of the Stock Issuance and the Name Change.
+As of the Record Date, directors and executive officers of Lomak and their affiliates were beneficial owners of an aggregate of outstanding shares of Lomak Common Stock and no shares of Lomak Preferred Stock, representing approximately (i) % of the outstanding shares of Lomak Voting Stock entitled to vote at the Lomak Special Meeting, (ii) % of the maximum and % of the minimum votes that could be required to approve the Stock Issuance and (iii) % of the maximum and % of the minimum votes that could be required to approve the Name Change.
+Each of the directors and executive officers of Lomak has advised Lomak that he plans to vote or to direct the vote of all of the outstanding shares of Lomak Common Stock beneficially owned by him in favor of the Stock Issuance and the Name Change.